 Vacuuming removes many of the eggs, larvae and pupae developing within the home.
 Vacuuming also stimulates pre-adult fleas to emerge sooner from their insecticide-resistant cocoons, thus hastening their contact with insecticide residues in the carpet.
 By raising the nap of the carpet, vacuuming improves the insecticide’s penetration down to the base of the carpet fibers where the developing fleas live.
 Vacuum thoroughly, especially in areas where pets rest or sleep.
 Don’t forget to vacuum along edges of rooms and beneath furniture, cushions, beds, and throw rugs.
 After vacuuming, seal the vacuum bag in a garbage bag and discard it in an outdoor trash container.
 Source

-- A homemade flea collar out of a bandana, a piece of webbing or a rope collar.
+- A homemade flea collar out of a bandana, a piece of webbing, or a rope collar.
 Simply rub a few drops of Tea Tree, Lavender, or Eucalyptus essential oil into the material of the DIY flea collar.
 Keep in mind, flea collars only repel fleas around your dog’s neck.
-They do very little for the rest of the body.
+They do very little for the rest of the dog’s body.
 Most likely, the fleas will just find another spot far enough away from that collar to hang out.
-Also, most flea collars, especially anything non-toxic, are only effective for a short time.
+Also, most flea collars (especially any that are non-toxic), are only effective for a short time.

-- A safe and effective insect repellent for dogs by combining 5 drops each of Tea Tree oil, Citronella oil, Rosemary oil, Peppermint oil, and Eucalyptus oil with 1 cup of water in a clean spray bottle.
-Shake to mix thoroughly, then spray directly on your dog, his bedding, the carpet, etc. This is safe enough to use daily, and it smells great!
+- A safe and effective insect repellent for dogs that also acts as a homemade flea spray for dogs.
+Simply combine 5 drops each of Tea Tree oil, Citronella oil, Rosemary oil, Peppermint oil, and Eucalyptus oil with 1 cup of water in a clean spray bottle.
+Shake to mix thoroughly, then spray directly on your dog, the dog’s bedding, the carpet, etc. This is safe enough to use daily, and it smells great!

 Healthy animals are less attractive, for reasons that science has yet to determine, to fleas.
 Dogs and cats on the kind of ‘junk’ foods that are still widely sold are far more prone to fleas and other parasitic and infectious health problems than those who are on a wholesome, whole-food diet, ideally organically certified and of course nutritionally complete.
 So many are not, so I strongly advocate the use of the following inexpensive nutrient supplements.
 I advise giving Brewer’s yeast or nutritional yeast (not Baker’s or bread-making yeast); about 1 teaspoon per 30 lb body weight mixed into the animal’s food every day, plus 1/2 a teaspoon of cinnamon per 30 lb body weight.
 Begin by giving only a pinch of these nutriceuticals so the pet will get used to them.
 Most love them.
 A teaspoon of Flaxseed oil per 30 lb body weight will also help improve skin and coat condition, (though cats do better on organically certified fish oil).
 For most breeds of dogs, but not for cats, one garlic clove per 30 lb body weight, chopped up daily and mixed into the food, may also help increases resistance or deterrence to fleas and other opportunists from the insect world. —Dr. Michael Fox, DVM